If you’ve come across a snake recently, you reacted in one of two ways:

 For snakes, they’ve adapted very nicely to swallow and digest for meal, prey 100% bigger than their heads – with such grace and majesty that (if not for its graphic nature) would be quite interesting to watch.

-Many persons wrongly believe that this process is aided by the fact that the snake unhinges and hinges back its jaws to achieve the feat.
+It is wrongly believed in many quarters that this process is aided by the fact that the snake unhinges and hinges back its jaws to achieve the feat.

-While the reality of hinging and unhinging the jaws is quite exciting, this isn’t the case – at least for snakes.
+While the theory of hinging and unhinging the jaws is quite exciting, this isn’t the case – at least for snakes.

 This impressive jaw movement also makes it possible for a snake, in rare instances, to swallow prey that is not only 100% bigger than its head but also way girthier than its body as well.